-If we take the time to really analyze our lives, the ultimate truths of impermanence, old age and death will become all to apparent to see.
-Yet without consciously bringing these most basic fact of life into our awareness, they remain but distant thoughts of what seems to be an imaginary reality.
-We know that one day our lives will come to an end, but our daily actions, cognitions and emotions typically don’t represent this ultimate truth.
-If our behaviors, thoughts and moods did reflect it, then we would passionately aim to make each day as memorable as it could possibly be.
+If we take the time to really analyze our lives, the ultimate truths of impermanence, old age, and death will become all too apparent to see.
+Yet without consciously bringing these most basic facts of life into our awareness, they remain but distant thoughts of what seems to be an imaginary reality.
+We know that one day our lives will come to an end, but our daily actions, cognitions, and emotions typically don’t represent this ultimate truth.
+If our behaviors, thoughts, and moods did reflect it, then we would passionately aim to make each day as memorable as it could possibly be.

 Very little is needed to make a happy life; it is all within yourself, in your way of thinking.”

 By coming to realize that our lives, and everything within them, are impermanent in nature, we can begin to see that the most important goal each of us has is to get the most out of our limited amount of time.
 Unfortunately, especially in the Western world, all too many individuals see happiness as a destination that’s reached through money, relationships, status, and material possessions.